NT GREEK STUDIES

 Importance of the Biblical Languages

-It is my desire that this webpage would encourage Christians to study NTG, whether only the basics or in-depth, while at the same time fostering within them a love and appreciation for the NT in its original language.
-Some study Biblical Greek as a hobby, others because they just like "old things".
-Then there are those who are enamored with the details of grammar syntax and morphology, whose study is but a dead and dry intellectual exercise.
-There are yet others who engage in study at a higher level for the sole end of adding to a long list of formal educational accolades.
-My motives for studying are none of the aforementioned, rather I study Greek for the sole purpose of better knowing God's Word so that in turn I may know the Father, Son, and Spirit in a more intimate way.
+Some people study Biblical Greek as a hobby, others because they just like "old things".
+There are also those who are enamored with the details of grammar and exegesis, whose study is but a dead, dry, and intellectual exercise void of a living relationship with the one true God.
+There are yet others who study for the sole purpose of adding to a long list of formal educational accolades.
+My motives for studying are none of the aforementioned, rather I study Greek for the sole purpose of better knowing God's Word so that I may know Him.
+(John 17:3, 17).

-If by learning the language of the New Testament, we may know the Scriptures better, more accurately and more clearly, and thus know the Father and His Son more personally, then we have every reason to diligently strive to attain this language.
-Someone may study Latin and consequently be able to read the Philosophers - men.
-One may study Biblical Greek and read the New Testament - God!
+If by learning the language of the New Testament we may know the Scriptures in a deeper and clearer way, and thus know the Jesus more personally, then we have every reason to diligently strive to attain this language.
+Someone may study Latin and consequently be able to read the Philosophers - fallible men.
+One may study Biblical Greek and read the New Testament - the one true God!
 Because of the love which God has given me for His Word, I have chosen the latter.
-NT Greek Studies is an outflow out of this love for His inerrant and perfect Word.
+NT Greek Studies is an outflow out of this love for His inerrant, perfect, and sufficient Word.

 Glossary of Terminology: